How to Write a Great Song without Your Instrument or Ego Getting in the Way

 Don’t be lazy about it either.
 Write out all the gritty details.

-I’m betting you will be quite surprised as you’re learning your own parts.
-You will find that you heard things outside your normal comfort zone.
+I’m betting you’ll be quite surprised as you’re learning your own parts.
+You’ll find that you heard things outside your usual comfort zone.

 The parts will be void of habitual playing.
 You’ll also be surprised about how well the parts fit together.